We need help to care for our dogs and our homestead!

 It's a simple lifestyle, but you don't get anything for free.
 The satisfaction of putting in the work needed to get food on the table is amazing.

-We love being outdoors and to be a part of the natural world around us.
+We love being outdoors and being a part of the natural world around us.

 Hiking with our dogs or just sitting by the fire are a couple of the things we really enjoy.
 We spend a lot of time with our dogs and they mean the world for us.
 We have a stable kennel with young and old dogs that love running.